joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-bytearrays/reading-and-writing-a-bytearray.md

 and how many bytes remain in it from the current position to the end.
 The following example illustrates how you can use these properties.
-The example writes a String of text to the ByteArray and then reads the ByteArray one byte at a time until it encounters either the character “a” or the end ( `bytesAvailable <= 0`).
+The example writes a String of text to the ByteArray and then reads the ByteArray one byte at a time until it encounters either the character "a" or the end ( `bytesAvailable <= 0`).

     var bytes:ByteArray = new ByteArray();